 This is a tough piece to write because it probably won’t have a happy ending.
 What prompted this is a decision that one of our client’s made just days ago.

 It’s a Glass & Mirror shop down in San Diego that has been struggling for a while.
 They made some poor marketing decisions in the past, and I fear they just made another one.
+Plenty of our education clients have succumbed to the same death spiral.

 Mistake #1: Their original website was built back in 2010, but this isn’t 2010 anymore, and it looks a little dated.
 About 2 years ago, they contracted with a large, very commercialized company that gave them a separate domain name, and a separate website.
 THE CLIENT DOESN’T OWN EITHER.